swiftlang/swift-evolution/proposals/0337-support-incremental-migration-to-concurrency-checking.md

 We propose a suite of features to aid in the adoption of concurrency annotations, especially `Sendable` checking.
 These features are designed to enable the following workflow for adopting concurrency checking:

-1. Enable concurrency checking, by adopting concurrency features (such as `async/await` or actors), enabling Swift 6 mode, or the adding the `-warn-concurrency` flag.
+1. Enable concurrency checking, by adopting concurrency features (such as `async/await` or actors), enabling Swift 6 mode, or adding the `-warn-concurrency` flag.
 This causes new errors or warnings to appear when concurrency constraints are violated.

 2. Start solving those problems.
 If they relate to types from another module, a fix-it will suggest using a special kind of import, `@preconcurrency import`, which silences these warnings.